-The purpose of this memorandum is to present an overview of the 2013 CMP update and seek a motion of support for its approval.
+The purpose of this memorandum is to present an overview of the 2015 CMP update and seek a recommendation for its approval.

 The CMP has several required elements, including:

 - A designated congestion management network and biennial monitoring of automobile LOS on this network; - Assessment of multimodal system performance, including transit measures; - A land use impact analysis methodology for estimating the transportation impacts of land use changes; and - A multimodal Capital Improvement Program (CIP).